 Creditors head to court as businesses struggle with debts, report shows

-Begbies Traynor said that companies are bracing for the ‘full force of debts to hit’.
+Begbies Traynor said companies are bracing for the ‘full force of debts to hit’.

 Businesses are bracing for the full force of debts accumulated during the pandemic to hit as Covid reliefs unwind, a new report has claimed.